zmandyhe/Web-Backend-Microservices/README.md

 guide on how to use it.

 ##### Users Microservice:
-users.py: python scripts to crate dataable, table, create new user, update user password, delete user, view user profile
+users.py: python scripts to crate datatable, table, create new user, update user password, delete user, view user profile

 ##### Description Microservices
 desc.py: python script to set and retrieve a user's description of a track.